 From what we can tell from accounts of the time, The Matthew was an ordinary commercial ship that carried goods between Bristol, Ireland and Biscay before her famous voyage across the Atlantic.

-The Matthew was a type of ship called a caravel which was popular in medieval times due to its speed and manoeuvrability.
+The Matthew was a type of ship called a caravel, which was popular in medieval times due to its speed and manoeuvrability.
 She is described as a ‘little ship’ of 50-tons burden, which meant she was capable of carrying 50 tuns of Bordeaux wine beneath her decks.
-She was larger than the 10-20 ton boats typically used for navigation around the Bristol Channel, but much smaller than the 300–400-ton merchantmen the port’s traders employed for the long voyages to Lisbon and Seville.
+She was larger than the 10–20-ton boats typically used for navigation around the Bristol Channel but much smaller than the 300–400-ton merchantmen the port’s traders employed for the long voyages to Lisbon and Seville.

 Many more expeditions to the New World were launched from Bristol in the decade after Cabot’s voyages but they generally seem to have employed much larger ships, such as the 120-ton Gabriel and the 130-ton Jesus Bonaventure.
-Bristol’s merchants probably chose to use larger vessels for the later expeditions to carry enough food, stores and goods to supply them through long voyages and to trade with the people they encountered on their arrival.
+Bristol’s merchants probably chose to use larger vessels for the later expeditions to carry enough food, stores and goods to maintain themselves through long voyages and to trade with the people they encountered on their arrival.